Compare ETS

 MARKET TYPES:

 LEGAL STATUS OF ALLOWANCES: The legal status of KAUs is not explicitly referenced in the 2012 Emissions Trading Act or the Presidential Decree.
 However, KAUs are not regulated under financial market law.
-For the purpose of preventing market price manipulation, unfair trade and to regulate exchange of information, Article 22, paragraph 3 of the Act specifies that certain provisions of “Capital Market and Financial Investment Business Act” apply.
+For the purpose of preventing market price manipulation, unfair trade and to regulate exchange of information, Article 22, paragraph 3 of the Act specifies that certain provisions of the “Capital Market and Financial Investment Business Act” apply.

-TRIGGERS: An Allocation Committee is in place to implement market stabilization measures if:
+Functioning of the price-based mechanism: An Allocation Committee is in place to implement market stabilization measures if:

-- the market allowance price of six consecutive months is at least three times higher than the average price of the two previous years;
+• the market allowance price of six consecutive months is at least three times higher than the average price of the two previous years;

-- the market allowance price of the last month is at least double the average price of the two previous years and the average trading volume of the last month is at least twice the volume of the same month of the two previous years;
+• the market allowance price of the last month is at least double the average price of the two previous years and the average trading volume of the last month is at least twice the volume of the same month of the two previous years;

-- the average market allowance price of a given month is lower than 60% of the average price of the two previous years; or
+• the average market allowance price of a given month is lower than 60% of the average price of the two previous years; or

-- it is difficult to trade allowances due to an imbalance of supply or demand.
+• it is difficult to trade allowances due to an imbalance of supply or demand.

-INSTRUMENTS: Stabilization measures include:
+Stabilization measures include:

-- additional auctioning of up to 25% of allowances from the market stabilization reserve, which contains 14.3 million allowances;
+• additional auctioning of up to 25% of allowances from the market stabilization reserve, which contains 14.3 million allowances;

-- the establishment of a limit to the number of allowances entities can hold: minimum (70%) or maximum (150%) of the allowances of the compliance year;
+• the establishment of a limit to the number of allowances entities can hold: minimum (70%) or maximum (150%) of the allowances of the compliance year;

-- an increase or decrease of the borrowing limit;
+• an increase or decrease of the borrowing limit;

-- an increase or decrease of the offset limit; and
+• an increase or decrease of the offset limit; and

-- temporary establishment of a price ceiling or price floor.
+• the temporary establishment of a price ceiling or price floor.

 In 2018, the Allocation Committee put up for auction an additional 5.5 million allowances from the stability reserve to ease the market in the lead-up to the 2017 compliance deadline; 4.7 million of these were sold.
-No more such cases have occurred since.
+No more such sales have occurred since.

-In 2021, the Allocation Committee set a price floor of KRW 12,900 (USD 9.98) per tonne in April and KRW 9,450 (USD 7.31) per tonne in June.
+In 2021, the Allocation Committee set a price floor of KRW 12,900 (USD 9.47) per tonne in April and KRW 9,450 (USD 6.93) per tonne in June.

 In 2023, the government set two temporary price floors.
-The measure’s trigger price remained at an average of KRW 12,088 (USD 9.26), calculated as 60% of the average price from the preceding two years.
-The first price floor of KRW 7,020 (USD 5.38) was established in July and the last price floor of KRW 7,750 (USD 5.94) was set in November and lifted in early December (when prices were maintained at KRW 8,520 (UDS 6.53) for five consecutive days).
+The measure’s trigger price remained at an average of KRW 12,088 (USD 8.87), calculated as 60% of the average price from the preceding two years.
+The first price floor of KRW 7,020 (USD 5.15) was established in July and the last price floor of KRW 7,750 (USD 5.69) was set in November and lifted in early December (when prices were maintained at KRW 8,520 (UDS 6.25) for five consecutive days).

 Other Information